thautwarm/CanonicalTraits.jl/docs/src/index.md

 Traits manage constraints, making the constraints reasonable and decoupling implementations.

-In the late 2019, a friend of mine, Yinbo, asked me if traits can help writing orthogonalizations, because he is working for projects about JuliaDiffEq.
+In the late 2019, a friend of mine, Yingbo, asked me if traits can help writing orthogonalizations, because he is working for projects about JuliaDiffEq.